 - Prepare event budgets and assist in preparation of organizational budgets as requested and monitor departmental expenses during the year.

 - Foster and support a team-oriented environment with the other MITM Staff.

 - Serve as the primary contact with rental companies for all matters pertaining to production and technical areas.

-- Develop Production deadlines on a per event basis.
+- Develop deadlines on a per event basis.

-- Ensure that renters and users keep to the production deadlines and requirements and theater use schedule, as defined in their contract.
+- Ensure that renters and users keep to the event deadlines and requirements and theater use schedule, as defined in their contract.

 - Security & Safety – Coordinate operations with local officials, and leadership team to ensure a safe experience for participants and visitors in full compliance with site safety & Covid-19 local, state, and federal protocol.